RodEfraim/SyslogServer-for-Docker-Containers/README.md

-# Syslogserver for Docker Containers
+# Syslog Server for Docker Containers
 A centralized syslog server to accompany any Docker containers.

 Run the following command: